Tokushima Wooden Toy Museum | QR Translator

 1 Entrance and reception

 The reception area is impressive with its giant wooden counter.
 The total weight of this counter is about 1 ton.
-It is made from about 300 Tokushima cedar pillars.
+It is made up of pillars made from about 300 Tokushima cedar trees.

 This wooden arch is made from 42 Tokushima cedar trees.
-The shape of the arch and the use of mirrors and lighting are unique, making it the most photogenic spot in the building.
+The arch shape and the use of mirrors and lighting are unique, making it the most photogenic spot in the building.

 3 Asan Rural Theater

-This is a reproduction of the "ship bottom stage," which only exists in two places in Tokushima Prefecture.
+This is a reproduction of the "bottom stage" which exists in only two places in Tokushima Prefecture.
 When "Awa Ningyo Joruri" is performed, the stage floor is removed.

-"Yuusan Box" is a traditional craft unique to Tokushima.
-Children would have a feast packed into a three-tiered box and go on a yuusan (outing).
+"Yuzan Box" is a traditional craft unique to Tokushima.
+Children would have a feast packed into a three-tiered box and go on a yuzan (outing) trip.

 *The symbol mark of the Tokushima Wooden Toy Museum is based on a play box.